sandesht919/Intraviewer-Frontend-with-NextJS/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+Note: On the interview preparation page the CV upload is optional — a clear job description is required.
+The frontend acts as a portal: it sends the job description (and optional CV) to the backend which performs question generation and analysis.
+See `API_INTEGRATION.md` for the required endpoints.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: